Science television evolves – introducing Genepool Productions.

-Based in Melbourne Australia, Genepool Productions specialises in creating quality science documentaries for international television audiences.
-Sonya Pemberton, 2012 Emmy award winner and four-time winner of the prestigious Eureka Award for Science Journalism, leads the company.
+Based in Melbourne Australia, Genepool Productions specialises in creating quality science documentaries for international audiences.
+Sonya Pemberton, 2012 Emmy award winner and five-time winner of the prestigious Eureka Award for Science Journalism, leads the company.

 Sonya Pemberton – Creative Director

-Sonya Pemberton is one of Australia’s leading television producers and she specialises in science.
-She has written and directed over sixty hours of broadcast documentary and executive produced dozens of award-winning factual series and one-off programs.
+Sonya Pemberton is one of Australia’s leading documentary producers and she specialises in making compelling, high-quality science films.
+She has written and directed over sixty hours of broadcast documentary and executive produced many award-winning factual series.

-Sonya was Head of Specialist Factual at ABC Television from 2004-2007, where she managed over three hundred hours of factual television.
-Her understanding of audiences’ desire for smart, accessible TV saw ratings rise across the genres.
+Previously Head of Specialist Factual at ABC Television, she commissioned and managed over three hundred hours of factual television; her understanding of audiences’ desire for smart, accessible television saw ratings rise across the genres.

 Daniella Ortega – Producer (on maternity leave)

-Crossing genres such as formatted science TV, wildlife, kids and factual entertainment, her work has screened on networks around the world including ABC TV, SBS, Animal Planet and Fox Television.
+Crossing genres such as formatted science TV, wildlife and factual entertainment, her work has screened on networks around the world including ABC TV, SBS, Animal Planet, Curiosity Stream and Fox Television.
 Daniella is a graduate of the Australian Film, Television and Radio School, and the University of Technology.

 Harry Panagiotidis – Associate Producer

-Harry has more than 40 Australian and US feature films credits as camera operator, Steadicam operator, and second unit DOP.
+Harry has more than 40 Australian and US feature films credits as a cameraman, Steadicam operator, and second unit DOP.
 He also works as Director of Photography on documentaries and factual programs.
-Married to director Sonya Pemberton, the husband and wife creative team thrive on tackling stories of science together.
-Recent films include CATCHING CANCER (ABC/NGTV), Emmy award winning IMMORTAL (SBS/Smithsonian), JABBED – LOVE, FEAR AND VACCINES (SBS) and VACCINES – CALLING THE SHOTS (PBS NOVA).
+Married to director Sonya Pemberton, the husband and wife creative team thrive on tackling stories of science together, most recently on a co- producing role.
+Recent films together include Catching Cancer (ABC/NGTV), Emmy award-winning Immortal (SBS/Smithsonian), Jabbed – love, fear and vaccines (SBS) and Vaccines — Calling the Shots (PBS NOVA).

 3 x 52 Genepool Productions/SBS Australia/PBS/ZDF arte 2015